-First line is the credit of the executing employee’s cost center
+The first line of the expense allocation is the credit of the executing employee’s cost center.

 Second line is the debit of the service order item with the market segment information of the service order.

-The profit center can be different in both lines if responsible employee PC is different to executing employee PC
+The profit center is different in both lines as the employee’s cost center PC is different to the service order item PC.